Smart Paste: Automatically Fixing Copy/Paste for Google Developers: Future Work

 \section{Future Work}

-While Smart Paste has proven highly effective at fixing code within the pasted region, we envision a series of future milestones to evolve this capability into a more comprehensive, context-aware developer assistant.
+We envision evolving Smart Paste into a comprehensive, context-aware assistant through a series of milestones.

-\leadbold{Milestone 1: Expanding Suggestion Scope.} The most immediate next step is to expand suggestions beyond the strict boundaries of the pasted content.
-This involves generating follow-up suggestions in other locations after the initial paste and fix are accepted.
-For instance, the model could suggest adjusting the surrounding code in the current file to properly integrate the new snippet, modifying other dependent files to align with API changes introduced by the paste, or even updating related unit tests to ensure the new logic is covered.
+\leadbold{Milestone 1: Expanding Suggestion Scope.} We aim to expand suggestions beyond the paste boundary, generating follow-up edits in surrounding code, dependent files, or unit tests after the initial paste fix is accepted.
 This expands the feature from a localized ``paste fixer'' to an integration assistant.

-\leadbold{Milestone 2: Next Edits for Broader Events.} A further iteration involves generalizing the trigger for ``next edit'' suggestions.
-Instead of only activating after a paste, the model could suggest the next logical code change following other high-intent events, such as the acceptance of a code completion or another AI-driven refactoring.
-The key advantage of this approach is that the suggestion is offered at a moment when the developer is already considering their next step, which minimizes cognitive disruption and maintains their workflow momentum.
+\leadbold{Milestone 2: Next Edits for Broader Events.} We plan to generalize triggers to other high-intent events, such as code completions or refactoring, offering suggestions when the developer is already evaluating their next step in a manner that minimizes cognitive disruption and maintains their workflow momentum.

-\leadbold{Milestone 3: Proactive, Model-Initiated Suggestions.} The third milestone aims to make next-edit suggestions proactive and independent of pre-configured events.
-Here, the model would learn to recognize opportune moments within the development workflow to provide suggestions based on the evolving context of the code.
-Rather than being purely reactive to a user action, the system would anticipate the user's needs, understanding when a suggestion for the next edit is most likely to be useful and accepted.
+\leadbold{Milestone 3: Proactive, Model-Initiated Suggestions.} We aim to evolve the system beyond being purely reactive to specific user actions.
+Instead, the model will learn to independently recognize opportune moments within the workflow, anticipating user needs based on the evolving code context.

-\leadbold{Milestone 4: The Next-Action Assistant.} The eventual goal is to support the developer with their holistic ``next action'', moving beyond simple code edits to encompass the entire development process.
-This ultimate milestone involves assisting the user while they are in the flow of implementing a feature.
-A ``next action'' could be a complex code modification, but it could also be a command to execute a tool—like running a build or specific tests—or even triggering an autonomous agent to tackle a more complex, multi-step sub-task on the developer's behalf.
-The latter would link the feature to the more recent advancements in modern IDEs (e.g. Cursor \cite{cursor} or Windsurf \cite{windsurf}) for agentic coding, where the user has less control but more complex tasks can be accomplished.
+\leadbold{Milestone 4: The Next-Action Assistant.} We plan to ultimately support holistic ``next actions'' that encompass the entire development process.
+This extends beyond code edits to include executing tools like builds or tests or triggering autonomous agents for multi-step tasks.
+This aligns our feature with recent advancements in agentic coding found in modern IDEs like Cursor \cite{cursor} and Windsurf \cite{windsurf}, where the user has less control but more complex tasks can be accomplished.